-The estimated arterial street and highway system and transit system costs include all capital costs and operating and maintenance costs.
-The estimated costs include the necessary costs to preserve the existing transportation system such as arterial street resurfacing and reconstruction and transit system bus replacement, and the estimated costs of the transportation system improvement and expansion recommended under the Fiscally Constrained Transportation Plan.
-The freeway system capital costs include the estimated cost to rebuild those segments of the existing freeway system, which can be expected to be completed by the year 2050 and within the reasonably expected revenues available to modern design standards, the estimated cost of the extension of the USH 12 freeway from Elkhorn to Whitewater.
-Surface arterial capital costs include the costs of the estimated necessary resurfacing and reconstruction of the 3,157 miles of surface arterials that will require preservation of capacity over the plan design period, the estimated costs of reconstruction and widening with additional traffic lanes of about 163 miles of surface arterials, and the estimated costs of new construction of 63 miles of surface arterials.
+^a The estimated arterial street and highway system and transit system costs include all capital costs and operating and maintenance costs.
+The estimated costs include the necessary costs to preserve the existing transportation system, such as arterial street resurfacing and reconstruction and transit system bus replacement, and the estimated costs of the transportation system improvement and expansion under the Fiscally Constrained Transportation Plan.
+The freeway system capital costs include the estimated cost to rebuild those segments of the existing freeway system that have not yet been rebuilt to modern design standards, the estimated incremental cost to rebuild 106 miles of the freeway system with additional lanes, the estimated cost of two new freeway interchanges, and the estimated cost of the USH 12 freeway from Elkhorn to Whitewater.
+Surface arterial capital costs include the estimated costs of surface and reconstruction of the 3,157 miles of surface arterials that will require preservation of capacity over the plan design period, the estimated costs of reconstruction and widening with additional traffic lanes of about 163 miles of surface arterials, and the estimated costs of new construction of 63 miles of surface arterials.

-The capital costs of the Fiscally Constrained Transportation Plan are based on equal annual expenditures of funds, in constant dollars, over the 35-year period.
-The operating costs for the arterial street and highway system are based on equally increasing annual costs, in constant dollars, over the 35-year period.
 The conversion of year 2015 constant dollar cost to year of expenditure cost utilizes inflation rates based upon historical trends.
-The rate of inflation used for highway costs and transit construction costs of 2.3 percent was provided by WisDOT and is based on the average change in the Consumer Price Index over the previous 10 years.
+The rate of inflation used for highway costs and transit construction costs of 2.3 percent was provided by WisDOT.
 The inflation rate of 2.5 percent used for transit vehicle costs is based on the historical increase in the purchase price of transit vehicles as experienced by the transit operators of the Region.
 With regard to transit operating costs, the inflation rate of 2.0 percent is based on the historical inflation from the Consumer Price Index for the Milwaukee area and discussions with Milwaukee County Transit System staff.
+The average annual capital and operating costs were calculated by evenly distributing the total year of expenditure costs over 35 years.

-Highway Federal, State, and local capital and operating revenues are based on historic expenditures over the last several years and are documented in Table 1.15 of Chapter 1 of this volume.
-Transit Federal, State, and local capital and operating revenues are based on historic expenditures over the last several years and assessment of available Federal formula and program funds and are documented in Table 1.16.
+Federal, State, and local highway capital and operating revenues are based on historical expenditures over the last several years and are documented in Table 1.15 of Chapter 1 of this volume.
+Federal, State, and local transit capital and operating revenues are based on historical expenditures over the last several years and assessment of available Federal formula and program funds and are documented in Table 1.16.